 - No Ringo Starr, for two reasons: One, it’s too easy, and two, it somehow seems endearing, as if we’re not supposed to expect the drummer for the Beatles to sing, but doggone it if he isn’t trying!

-- Club Nouveau – “Lean On Me”.
+- Club Nouveau – “Lean On Me.”
 This one, Like Lowe’s “Cruel to be Kind,” doesn’t sound so bad at first.
-About 2/3 of the way through the song, though, lead singer Jay King sings with just a backbeat and an occasional bass note – but it’s not enough to keep him grounded, and he goes WAY sharp.
-When the band comes in again, it’s about a half-step lower than the vocals.
+About two-thirds of the way through the song, though, lead singer Jay King sings with just a backbeat and an occasional bass note – but it’s not enough to keep him grounded, and he goes WAY sharp, but not enough to notice at first.
+But when the band comes in again, it’s about a half-step lower than the vocals.
 Ouch.

 - Joy Division – “Atrocity Exhibition.”
 Choosing a Joy Division song in which Ian Curtis is singing out of tune isn’t really a challenge.
 I chose the first one I came to — the opening song from their final LP, Closer.
 This one seems obvious.

 - Morrissey – “Suedehead.”
 Morrissey irks me in that his off-key singing is just bad enough to start the twitching.
 But his songs are still extremely melodic, and I find myself singing with him, trying hard to reproduce the same semi-tone that makes me go batty.

 - Meat Loaf w/ Katharine McPhee – “It’s All Coming Back to Me Now.”
 I couldn’t resist throwing in a live performance.
 Sometimes lip-synching is a good thing, and I wish Mr. Loaf had tried it on “American Idol.”
 To her credit, McPhee does a great job staying on tune with the Loaf screaming in her ear.
 There were so many bad notes, I could have clipped the entire song.